LeBapt38/dynamicTrainingGNS/README.md

 ## Installing the programs
 First the **GNS code needs to be imported** and set as said in their [github page](https://github.com/geoelements/gns).
 The differents packages need to be imported in a conda environment called GPU_pytorch1.
 Else some of the line of code in Simulations.py need to be modify (the command in the subprocess.run need to be adapted).

 Then **another environment needs to be configured** with a copy of the python used by Houdini.
 To do that, create a new conda environment.
 Then copy all the files concerening python in the Houdini installation in the folder for the conda environments.
-Add these lines to the bashrc (needs to be adapted to fit your implementation, ??which lines??) :
+Add these lines to the bashrc (needs to be adapted to fit your implementation) :

+*export PYTHONPATH="/opt/hfs19.0.589/houdini/python3.7libs"
+export PATH="$PATH:/opt/hfs19.0.589/bin"
+export LD_LIBRARY_PATH="/opt/hfs19.0.589/python/lib:$LD_LIBRARY_PATH"
+export LD_LIBRARY_PATH_="/opt/hfs19.0.589/dsolib:$LD_LIBRARY_PATH_"
+export HOUDINI_DISABLE_JEMALLOCTEST=1*

 Then try to import the module hou.
 If the module is imported, the environment should be set.